elementum-games/shinobi-chronicles/README.md

 This will set up mysql and perform database migration in order to initialize database with needed data.

+### Installing Required PHP Extensions
+This varies by system, but generally:

+**Windows**
+- Find your php.ini file (php --ini from command line may help)
+- search for the extension name without prefix (e.g. if composer tells you to install `ext-mbstring`)
+- You should see a line like `;extension=mbstring.dll` - Remove the semicolon and save the file

+**Linux**
+These extensions are usually managed by your package manager, try installing, prefixed with `php<version>-`.
+Examples

+Ubuntu: `sudo apt-get install php8.0-mbstring`

+CentOS / RedHat: `sudo yum install php8.0-mbstring`

+**Note about ext-dom**
+  - This extension is included in the `xml` extension, install that

 ### Node.js and NPM

 We use Node.js and NPM to install Javascript packages for some advanced